-I read a book, The Swerve by Steven Greenblatt.
-It is a historical account of a papal scribe’s discovery in 1417 of a poem, The Nature of Things.
+The Swerve, by Steven Greenblatt is a historical account of a papal scribe’s discovery in the 1400’s of a poem, The Nature of Things.
 Lucretius had written it almost 1000 years earlier.
 He makes a case that it was the discovery of this poem that ushered the human race out of the dark ages.
 Whether you agree with his hypothesis is irrelevant.
 What the book did for me was pull me into the lives of people living in the Dark Ages.
 Their lives were controlled by sheer terror without any respite.
 The inquisition could walk into anyone’s home on a whim and subject whomever they chose to unspeakable torture.
 Our worst day ever is infinitely better than the best day they could imagine.
 Living conditions were horrific and freethinking was completely squelched.

 Frequently, one of the consequences of being tried before the inquisition was to be burned at the stake.
 It is interesting how hell was also held out as the ultimate punishment and involved endless burning.
 What is even more interesting to me was the degree of corruption amongst the clergy who preached this concept.
 Did they or did they not believe what they were teaching?
 One striking common practice during this period was self-flagellation by devout believers.
 A given person might practice it daily for many years.
 The degree of the self-inflicted wounds could be quite severe.
 Why?
 I have since asked many patients I know well about their thoughts regarding physical versus emotional pain.
 When I mention the possibility that experiencing physical pain is more tolerable than suffering from emotional pain, their heads almost involuntarily begin to nod in agreement.
 It has also been shown that the centers of the brain that feel physical pain and emotional pain are located next to each other.
 (1) Am I operating on your pain or anxiety?